hassan-koubali/MathGame/README.md

-#MathGameCpp

-MathGameCpp is an interactive math quiz program built in C++.
-It challenges you with automatically generated arithmetic problems, helping you sharpen your mental calculation skills while tracking your performance.

 ---

-##Features

--The program creates random math questions on every run

--Supports four operations: Addition (+), Subtraction (-), Multiplication (×), Division (/)

--Multiple difficulty modes: Easy, Medium, Hard, and Mixed

--Instant response: you immediately see whether your answer is right or wrong

--Final summary showing the number of correct and incorrect answers, plus a pass/fail result
+MathGameCpp

+MathGameCpp is a lightweight and interactive math quiz game written in C++.
+The application generates random arithmetic problems and evaluates the player’s answers in real time.
+It’s a simple yet effective project to practice both programming logic and quick mental math.

 ---

-##How to Play ▶

-1. Make sure a C++ compiler is installed (e.g., Visual Studio 2020).

-2. Open the project folder and build MathGame.cpp.

-3. Run the program — it will start generating math problems automatically.

-4. Type your answer for each question and see the feedback instantly.

-5. After completing the quiz, you’ll get a report of your overall performance.
+🚀 Features

+✔ Random question generator (addition, subtraction, multiplication, division)

+✔ Multiple difficulty modes: Easy, Medium, Hard, Mixed

+✔ Instant feedback on every answer

+✔ Score tracking: counts correct and incorrect answers

+✔ Performance result displayed at the end (Pass / Fail)

 ---

-##Additional Notes ℹ
+🕹 How to Run

+1. Make sure you have a C++ compiler installed (e.g., Visual Studio 2020).

+2. Clone or download the project.

+3. Open the file MathGame.cpp in your IDE.

+4. Compile and run the program.

+5. Answer the questions as they appear and check your score!

+---

+📘 About This Project

--This small project was created by me, inspired by the Algorithms and Problem Solving course by Dr. Mohammed Abu-Hadhoud (ProgrammingAdvices).
+This project was created by me and inspired by the “Algorithms and Problem Solving” course by Dr. Mohammed Abu-Hadhoud (ProgrammingAdvices).

-It’s both a fun and educational way to practice C++ coding and improve basic arithmetic skills at the same time.
+It aims to help beginners strengthen their understanding of C++ basics while enjoying a simple math challenge.